 What makes you say yes to a new supplier?

-Turnaround time and ability to produce larger volumes is important as we have huge peaks for Valentine's Day and Mother's Day that are actually far bigger than Christmas for our industry.
-Margin and pricing is so important as our suppliers are always providing us with an 'add-on' to accompany the plant or flowers so whilst we're trying to increase the AOV (average order value) it needs to not be excessive or we'll alienate the customer and loose the order.
+Turnaround time and the ability to produce larger volumes are important as we have huge peaks for Valentine's Day and Mother's Day that is actually far bigger than Christmas for our industry.
+Margin and pricing are so important as our suppliers are always providing us with an 'add-on' to accompany the plant or flowers so whilst we're trying to increase the AOV (average order value) it needs to not be excessive or we'll alienate the customer and lose the order.

 What makes a supplier a good supplier?